-- If you are an Annual Passholder, changes are afoot.
-Sometime in the next few months, you won’t need a reservation if you’ll be entering the parks after 2 p.m., unless you are visiting the Magic Kingdom on a Saturday or Sunday.
-But for right now, you still do.
+- If you are an Annual Passholder, you don’t need a reservation if you’ll be entering the parks after 2 p.m., unless you are visiting the Magic Kingdom on a Saturday or Sunday.

 How Far In Advance Should You Make Park Passes?